Although most people marry for love, and without wishing to sound horribly unromantic, there are also financial benefits to getting hitched.

 One of these is the opportunity (if you’re eligible) to reduce your income tax bills.
 If you’re married or in a civil partnership, you may be eligible to apply for one of two benefits; Marriage Allowance or Married Couple’s Allowance.
 Individual circumstances such as how much you each earn and when you were born, will determine your eligibility.

-If you’re married or in a civil partnership, you may be able to transfer up to 10% of your personal allowance for 2019/20 to your partner.
-The personal allowance this tax year is £12,500, which means you can transfer £1,250.
+If you’re married or in a civil partnership, the Marriage Allowance means that you might be able to transfer around 10% of your personal allowance to your partner, if you meet the eligibility criteria.
+Your personal allowance is the amount you can earn before you start paying tax, which this year is £12,570.

 - You’re married or in a civil partnership and are not currently receiving Married Couple’s Allowance.

-- One of you is not liable to pay tax because you earn less than the personal allowance of £12,500, whilst the other is a basic rate tax payer, earning between £12,501 and £50,000.
+- One of you is not liable to pay tax because you earn less than the personal allowance of £12,570, whilst the other is a basic rate tax payer, earning between £12,571 to £50,270.